Rupok-Koiry/ecom-react-ecommerce/readme.md

 npm start
 ```

-The client will be accessible at http://localhost:5176.
+The client will be accessible at http://localhost:3000.

-Thank you for using **Drive Now**!
-Happy riding! 🚗💨
+Thank you for using **E-coom**!
+Happy shopping! 🛒